J

 High School Class Rank

-99.1% of Johns Hopkins University freshman were in the top ten percent of their high school graduating class.
+99% of Johns Hopkins University freshman are in the top ten percent of their high school graduating class.
+For your application to be competitive, you need to graduate at the top of your class.

 High School Class Rank for admitted Johns Hopkins University students